Daemonite/material/docs/4.4/material/buttons.md

 ---
 layout: docs
 title: Buttons
-meta_description: Material design Buttons for Bootstrap 4
+meta_description: Material design Buttons for Bootstrap 4 using some extra CSS classes for a perfect imitation.
 description: Buttons allow users to take actions, and make choices, with a single tap.
 group: material
 redirect_from: "/docs/4.4/material/"